bonnet-p/bonnet-p.github.io/docs/index.md

 3. Data movement bottlenecks in traditional, processor-centric architectures have led to the development of data-centric architectures, where processing is moved to where data is stored.

-Most of my research in the last 15 years has been based on *the hypothesis that solid-state drives that are programmed and specialized together with database management systems minimize data movement and improve performances*.
+My research is based on the hypothesis that solid-state drives that are programmed and specialized together with database management systems minimize data movement and improve performances.
-This hypothesis is based on our early work on the performance characteristics of SSDs and on the integration of SSDs in Linux.
+This hypothesis is based on our early work on th performance characteristics of SSDs and on the integration of SSDs in Linux.
 This work demonstrated the limitations of layered system design with generic SSD firmware.
 The idea is that databases and SSDs should be co-designed.